 May 29, 2011, Tom Watson, 61, won the PGA Senior Championship at Valhalla Golf Club in the 1st playoff hole over David Eger.

 On May 29, 2019, Robert Mueller closed his special counsel office and spoke publicly about his report for the 1st time.
-The Mueller report failed to find evidence of President Trump’s wrongdoing, but the ex-leader of the F.B.I. made it clear he thought the ex-game show host was a bad boy.
+The Mueller report failed to find evidence of President Trump’s wrongdoing, but the ex-leader of the F.B.I. made it clear he thought the ex-reality TV star was not clean or good.
 The investigation spent $32 million.